What to expect after Surgery & Potential Complication

 What Results Can I Expect After Surgery?

-- Immediately after surgery, you will experience some temporary swelling and bruising in your eyebrow and forehead areas, which might last for up to 10 days.
-The originally night, it’s important to rest with your head elevated.
+- Immediately after surgery, you will experience some temporary swelling and bruising in your eyebrow and forehead areas, which could last for up to 10 days.
+The initially night, it’s important to rest with your head elevated.
 You can use a cold compress to help control swelling.
-You might also experience mild discomfort at the surgical site, which is typically controlled with doctor prescribed oral medications.
+You could also experience mild discomfort at the surgical site, which is typically controlled with doctor prescribed oral medications.
 Head dressings and drain tubes (if used) are removed within a few days after surgery.
 You can usually take a shower and wash your hair a few days later.
-When healing begins, you might experience numbing and itching at the incision sites.
+When healing begins, you could experience numbing and itching at the incision sites.
 Most patients recover from traditional brow lift surgery in about 2 weeks.
 Recovery time can be even faster with endoscopic brow lift surgery.
-At this point, you might feel the Endotine Forehead device under the skin and experience some increased sensitivity in the area until the bioabsorbable material goes away.
+At this point, you could feel the Endotine Forehead device under the skin and experience some increased sensitivity in the area until the bioabsorbable material goes away.

 - Complications of brow lifts depend on the technique used.